stratoss/phalcon2rest/README.md

 r10 = 60

-means 10 requests per 1 minute
+This line sets a limit of 10 requests per 1 minute per IP for every other request, when authorization header is missing / is invalid.
+OPTIONS requests are counted here too.

 > Everything else